lylodlig/local-image-selected/README.md

 # local-image-selected
-a demo to select local picture
+a demo to select local picture and preview it